 Early diagnosis and preventing further problems is critical in treating SCD.
 Treatment goals include preventing organ damage (including strokes), preventing infection, and treating symptoms.
 Treatment may include:

 Drinking plenty of water daily (8 to 10 glasses).
-This is?to prevent and treat pain crises.
-In some cases, IV (intravenous) fluids may be needed.??
+Doing so can prevent and treat pain crises.
+In some cases, IV (intravenous) fluids may be needed.